By Laurie Ressin Martin, CFA, CTFA - Managing Director, Single Family Office

 More and more families are prioritizing good governance practices by including non-family members and external advisors in hiring efforts.
 By building consensus for the SFO leader’s roles and getting more family members involved in the interview processes, the necessary buy-in for the new hire will be baked into the process and lead to more successful onboarding.

-SFOs are increasingly supplementing SFO leaders’ efforts with external partnerships.
+SFOs are increasingly supplementing their leaders’ efforts with external partnerships.
 Depending on the skillset of SFO talent, these external resources fall into a number of different categories.

-- Family office support services – The right external partner can round out wealth administration and lifestyle management services including accounting, bookkeeping, and tax planning.
+The right external partner can round out wealth administration and lifestyle management services including accounting, book keeping, and tax planning.
 This can also extend to more technical or risk-focused issues like cybersecurity and privacy management.

 External expertise reduces risk by ensuring issues from investment strategies to governance best practices are addressed with the attention and expertise they deserve.
 It also can provide peace of mind and a baseline for succession planning.
 If a trusted SFO employee makes a sudden departure, partners can step in to help keep things on track until a replacement can be found.